ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Broadcaster-Py.rst

 3 Build and run
 ^^^^^^^^^^^^^^^

-Run ``rosdep`` in the root of your workspace to check for missing dependencies, build your updated package, and source the setup files.
+Run ``rosdep`` in the root of your workspace to check for missing dependencies.

 .. tabs::